 1a.
 Change Your Facebook Password

-In case the hacker hasn’t changed your password, you got lucky!
+In case your Facebook hacker hasn’t changed your password, you got lucky!
 This is the time to update your password before you log out suspicious sessions (you don’t want to alert the hacker).
 If it’s too late, head to step 1b.

 Under Settings > Security and Login, scroll down to Login and click Change password.
-Enter your current password, set a strong new password (use a password manager like LastPass), and click Save Changes.
+Enter your current password, set a strong new password (possibly using a password manager like LastPass), and click Save Changes.

 After changing your password, scroll back up to Where You’re Logged In.
 Either Log Out of individual sessions by clicking the three vertical dots or click the Log Out Of All Sessions option in the bottom-right after expanding the list.
 Do this only if you’re sure you can log back in.

 We recommend logging out completely, provided your contact details and security settings are up to date.
 You don’t want to jeopardize your means of logging back in.
 If you’re unsure, manually log out all recent sessions that seem suspicious.

 From here, proceed to Step 3 if you think that your account was abused.

 1b.
 Reset Your Facebook Password

 If the hacker did change your password and you can no longer log into your Facebook account , act quickly.
 Try to regain access.
 There is a Forgot your password? link underneath the Facebook login:

 This will let you retrieve your password in several different ways.
 First, you’ll have to Find Your Account.
 You can either enter the email address you used to register with Facebook or any other secondary email address you added, as well as your phone number.